GoogleChrome/web.dev/src/site/content/en/blog/css-border-animations/index.md

   <figcaption>Border Animations using generated content by Coco</figcaption>
 </figure>

-By fading the white layer in and out, it becomes clear how the colored lines are animated.
+Both the white layer and colored lines are generated content.
+By fading the white layer in and out, it becomes clear how they stack and how the animation works.

 ## Retaining the box model